-Of the designer collections, with the exception of Missoni (which sold out, caused Target's site to crash and then resulted in a shortage of inventory and massive shipping mess) and maybe Isabel Marant for H&M (key pieces from that collaboration sold out within minutes), most do not sell out.
+Of the designer collections, with the exception of Missoni (which sold out, caused Target's site to crash and then resulted in a widespread shortage of inventory and a massive shipping mess) and maybe Isabel Marant for H&M (key pieces from that collaboration sold out within minutes), most do not sell out.
 In fact, not only do the collections not sell out, they often end up heavily discounted after the fact.
 Yet, these partnerships of sorts have not ceased, suggesting that actual sales are not necessarily the only focal point.

 Well, it's not actually as simple as pooling all consumers into one group and making a sweeping conclusion about their preferences and shopping habits.
 Or maybe it is.
 But it is probably best viewed a bit more specifically, putting the high fashion consumer into one camp and the average consumer into another.
-This is still a very simplistic view of the situation, but it is a bit more accurate than considering them all together.
+This is still a very simplistic view of the situation, but it is a bit more pointed than considering them all together.

 High fashion shoppers have not been above a quick buy for a tiny fraction of the cost of a garment from the designer's main line.
 It was hardy a shock to see that Prabal Gurung for Target fluorescent floral print sweatshirt on popular personal style sites and on individuals walking to work in Soho, New York.
 (Yes, I'm assuming these people purchased their PG for Target looks and were not gifted them.
 One obvious exception being Zoe Saldana, for instance, a close friend of the designer, who was likely gifted hers from Prabal himself).

 These one-off collaborations may provide some temptation for the otherwise fast fashion adverse.
 Leandra Medine, the high profile blogger behind The Man Repeller, commented on the Peter Pilotto for Target collection on her site, writing: "The silhouettes, for one thing, weren’t compromised.
 The peplums still pop, the pencil skirts are still tight, the uneven hems maintain their contrast and the draping remains artful.
 The prints look pretty great too … Frankly, I’m thrilled."
-The Pilotto collaboration (pictured below), which was also stocked on luxury e-commerce site Net-a-Porter, giving UK shoppers a chance to shop it, was the site's fastest selling collaboration.
+The Pilotto collaboration, which was also stocked on luxury e-commerce site Net-a-Porter, giving UK shoppers a chance to shop it, was the site's fastest selling collaboration.

 So, it is not a stretch to say that a designer's regular customers may be shopping a bit.
 The stigma of mainstream collections, which basically destroyed Halston when he signed on to do a collection with JC Penney in the 1980's, is long gone.
 Designers even anticipate having their high-end fans add a piece or two to their online shopping carts.
 Jason Wu spoke to this notion in 2012 when he launched a collection with Target, telling Style.com: “It was about creating an entirely new collection that I think my regular customers will enjoy, too."
 The Guardian also addressed this, writing: These collections are "taken home by fashion editors, style insiders and those who are able and willing to pay over the odds for a cheaper item, finding its value in its exclusivity."

 Furthermore, according to the Guardian, "It seems that the heavily hyped, lower-priced versions of high-end goods don't end up in the hands of the people who have to budget carefully when it comes to non-essential purchases."
 When it comes right down to it, these items, regardless of whether they result from the creative genius of Donatella Versace or Christophe Decarnin – Rousteing’s Balmain predecessor – (which they very likely don't), they are still fast fashion-quality garments, but at a bit of a higher price point (up to $650 for some Balmain x H&M garments), which may not be a feasible option for the truly average consumer.

 So, it seems the purpose or the stated purpose of these collections, the democratization of fashion (whatever that even means at this point), is not all its made out to be - in more ways than one.
-We end up with a Balmain themed collection (these pieces are a far cry from any designer's main line and thus, aren't really a democratization of any "fashion" at all, a notion shared by Eugene Rabkin – the writer and founder of stylezeitgeist.com) for a mass market retailer that will be arguably dilute his brand name, and be bought or not bought by middle of the road consumers who will wear the garment a handful of times and then discard it.
+We end up with a Balmain-themed collection (these pieces are a far cry from any designer's main line and thus, are not really a democratization of any "fashion" at all, a notion shared by Eugene Rabkin – the writer and founder of stylezeitgeist.com) for a mass market retailer that will be arguably dilute his brand name, and be bought or not bought by middle of the road consumers who will wear the garment a handful of times and then discard it.
 Thus, it seems that an analysis in terms of sales is not even an appropriate one to gauge such collections because that really is an afterthought.